ottodevs/planning-app/docs/DEVELOPMENT_NOTES.md

   To debug if the individual apps are being published, if more control is needed, individual app publishing can be called by `cd apps/app_folder && yarn publish`
 - `yarn devchain or yarn devchain:reset`
   Is needed to be run in another terminal window to be able to deploy all apps together. `yarn start` script does this by using concurrently npm package.
-- If previous steps where successful, then run: `aragon run --kit PlanningKit --kit-init @ARAGON_ENS` To deploy the kit and launch the Aragon Wrapper in the browser.
+- If previous steps where successful, then run: `aragon run --kit PlanningSuite --kit-init <ensName>` , where ensName is a desired ens sub domain for the DAO
+  To deploy the kit and launch the Aragon Wrapper in the browser.
   It needs the same local blockchain to find the locally deployed apps, so better to keep the devchain open and running (Again, with `yarn start` is not needed (but allowed) because is launched in parallel with concurrently).